 Should You Develop a Smart App?

-The decision of whether to develop a smart app should be based on your users’ needs and expectations.
+The decision of whether to develop a smart mobile application should be based on your users’ needs and expectations.
 If your users could benefit from functionalities such as NLP, augmented reality, predictive analytics and other forms of interactive technology, then your app would certainly fall into the category of “smart.”
 When these features are truly useful to the user, this results in a smart app that’s likely to succeed.

 If smart features would only be a novelty that isn’t truly useful or entertaining to your users, though, then the benefit may not justify the investment.
 Smart technology is certainly in high demand.
 However, the best and most successful apps are those that were created not for sheer novelty, but to satisfy the needs of a specific user demographic.
 Therefore, as you make a plan for your new app, it’s wise to work with an experienced developer to determine exactly what features your target audience would realistically utilize.
 This is an area where market research and comprehensive beta testing can be quite useful.